Glittering white petals with a small, neat cup. The cup is rich yellow with an almost red band. The flowers have a nice, earthy clove like fragrance.

 One of the best, Pheasant Eye Daffodil ‘Actaea’ flowers early, stretching up to 9cm and is wonderful in vases.
 It holds the prestigious RHS Award of Garden Merit, so you know it can be relied upon.

 Pheasant Eye Daffodils are princely blooms.
-They are really easy care and produce breathtaking flowers.
+They are really easy care and produce breathtaking flowers that last an age.

-Great in the garden, these Daffodils are easy to grow and can be left in the ground to naturalise.
-Their natural beauty never goes out of style.
+Great in the garden, these Daffodils are easy to grow and can be left in the ground to naturalise and their natural beauty never goes out of style.
 Pheasant Eye Daffodils like plenty of sun and a well drained soil.

 Cool to Mediterranean

 Full Sun to Semi Shade